wbaopaul/scATAC-pro/README.md

 ```
 # write a script mapping.sh for mapping as an example:
 #!/bin/bash
-module load singularity
+module load singularity ## load singularity in your system

 singularity pull -F docker://wbaopaul/scatac-pro:latest  ## you just need run this line once
 ## will generate scatac-pro_latest.sif in the current directory

-singularity exec --cleanenv -H /mnt/isilon/tan_lab/yuw1/run_scATAC-pro/PBMC10k scatac-pro_latest.sif \
+singularity exec --bind /mnt/isilon/ --cleanenv -H /mnt/isilon/tan_lab/yuw1/run_scATAC-pro/PBMC10k scatac-pro_latest.sif \
 scATAC-pro -s mapping -i fastq_PE1_file,fastq_PE2_file -c configure_user.txt

 # and then qsub mapping.sh
 ```

-- **NOTE**: YOUR_WORK_DIR is your working directory, where the outputs will be saved and all data under YOUR_WORK_DIR will be available to scATAC-pro
+- **NOTE**: YOUR_WORK_PATH is your working directory, where the outputs will be saved and all data under YOUR_BIND_PATH will be accessible to scATAC-pro image

-- **NOTE**: all inputs including data paths specified in configure_user.txt should be available under YOUR_WORK_DIR
+- **NOTE**: all inputs including data paths specified in configure_user.txx should be under YOUR_BIND_PATH

-- **NOTE**: if running the *footprint* module, remember to download the reference data [rgtdata](https://chopri.box.com/s/dlqybg6agug46obiu3mhevofnq4vit4t) folder and put it under YOUR_WROK_DIR
+- **NOTE**: if running the *footprint* module, remember to download the reference data [rgtdata](https://chopri.box.com/s/dlqybg6agug46obiu3mhevofnq4vit4t) folder and put it under YOUR_WROK_PATH